 - Do not lift more than two boxes at a time.
-The lifting lugs may break, causing the boxes to fall. - Install the counterweight boxes in the sequence specified in step 1 of this procedure. - NOTE The counterweight boxes (2) must be installed with an assist crane. - Install the desired number of counterweight boxes (see Counterweight Series table in Figure 4-48) in the following sequence: - a.
+The lifting lugs may break resulting in the boxes falling. - Install the counterweight boxes in the sequence specified in step 2 of this procedure. - NOTE The counterweight boxes (2) must be installed with an assist crane. - Travel the VPC trolley forward using the switch on the remote control until the distance from the front edge (A, Figure 4-53) of the counterweight tray to the edge (B) of the rotating bed is no more than the dimension given. - Install the desired number of counterweight boxes (see Counterweight Series table in Figure 4-52) in the following sequence: - a.
 One counterweight box installed on either side of the tray. - b.
 Two counterweight boxes installed on the other side of the tray. - c.
 Continue installing the counterweight boxes in an alternating sequence, two boxes at a time. - d.
 Finally, install one counterweight box on the required side so that both stacks have an equal number of boxes.

-Note that a difference of not more than one counterweight box must be maintained side-to-side during assembly and disassembly.
+Note that a difference of not more than one counterweight box must be maintained side-to-side during disassembly

-- 2. Attach synthetic lifting slings (3, View E) around the lifting lugs (4) on the counterweight boxes (2).
-Two boxes may be lifted at one time. - 3.
-Boom, swing, and hoist as necessary to position the counterweight boxes on the desired side of counterweight tray. - 4.
-Lower the boxes so that the alignment lug (5, View F) on the tray or box engages the notch on the adjacent box. - 5.
-Disconnect the lifting slings. - 6.
-Repeat the steps until the required number of boxes are installed. - 7.
+- 3. Attach synthetic lifting slings (3, View E) around the lifting lugs (4) on the counterweight boxes (2).
+Two boxes may be lifted at one time. - 4.
+Boom, swing, and hoist as necessary to position the counterweight boxes on the desired side of counterweight tray. - 5.
+Lower the boxes so that the alignment lug (5, View F) on the tray or box engages the notch on the adjacent box. - 6.
+Disconnect the lifting slings. - 7.
+Repeat the steps until the required number of boxes are installed. - 8.
 When all boxes have been installed, secure them as follows: - a.
 Wrap the counterweight chain assembly (7, View B) around the lifting lugs (4) on the counterweight boxes and the counterweight tray lug (8).